 The soundness value should not exceed the limits specified by the relevant standards or codes for the intended use of the aggregates.

-For complete details, know the procedure of soundness test on coarse aggregates.
+For complete details, know the procedure of the soundness test on coarse aggregates.

 Specific Gravity and Absorption Test

-Specific gravity and absorption test on coarse aggregates is a common laboratory procedure in civil engineering.
-It is used to measure the physical properties of coarse aggregates, such as their density, porosity and water absorption.
+The specific gravity and absorption test on coarse aggregates is a common laboratory procedure in civil engineering.
+It is used to measure the physical properties of coarse aggregates, such as their density, porosity, and water absorption.
 These properties affect the strength and durability of concrete and asphalt mixtures.

 The test results can be used to evaluate the quality and suitability of coarse aggregates for various construction applications.